brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 - Termination via the App Switcher (e.g., on devices with a home button, a double-home-press and slide up)
 - Termination while the app is suspended and the device reboots

-Downloads are restored once during the call to `initializeOfflineVideoManagerWithDelegate:options:`.
+Downloads are restored once during the call to `initializeOfflineVideoManager(withDelegate:options:)`.
 Downloads that cannot be recovered will be reported immediately through the normal delegate methods; at this point you can delete them like any other video.

 ## Downloading Multiple Videos